Seneca-ICTOER/OSM620v1/docs/Labs/lab2.md

 Developers very often use a text editor to modify configuration files.
 In this course, you will become familiar with the process of installing, configuring, and running network services.
 Text editors are an important tool to help this setup, but are also used to "tweak" or make periodic changes in service configurations.

-The two most readily-available command line text editor built into Windows is **Notepad**.
+The most readily-available command line text editor built into Windows is **Notepad**.

 However, Notepad is not available in Server Core.
 To edit a text file in that environment, we have three main options:
 1. Use PowerShell's object-oriented programming to send an edit directly into a text file.
 This is cumbersome and is not interactive (you don't see the text file on screen), but it is the only built-in option.